-- NOTE: Hydraulic lifters should always be installed in same position as before disassembly.
-Exhaust lifters are located on output shaft side of engine while intake lifters are located on fan side of engine.
-Cylinder numbers are embossed on top of crankcase and each cylinder head. - 1.
-Refer to Disassembly/Inspection and Service for lifter preparation (bleed down) procedures. - 2.
-Apply camshaft lubricant to bottom surface of each lifter.
+NOTE: Hydraulic lifters should always be installed in same position as before disassembly.
+Exhaust lifters are located on output shaft (oil pan) side of engine while intake lifters are located on fan side of engine.
+Cylinder numbers are embossed on top of crankcase and each cylinder head.

+- Refer to Disassembly/Inspection and Service for hydraulic/bleeding lifter procedures. - Apply camshaft lubricant to bottom surface of each lifter.
 Lubricate hydraulic lifters and lifter bores in crankcase with engine oil. - Note mark or tag identifying hydraulic lifters as either intake or exhaust and cylinder 1 or cylinder 2.
-Install hydraulic lifters into their appropriate location in crankcase.
-Do not use a magnet.
+Install hydraulic lifters into their appropriate locations in crankcase.
+Do not use a magnet. - If breather reeds and stops were removed from crankcase, reinstall them at this time and secure with screw.
+Torque screw to 4.0 N·m (35 in. lb.).